farcasterxyz/docs/docs/reference/contracts/id-registry.md

 ### ChangeRecoveryAddress signature

-To change a recovery address on behalf of an fid owner, you must provide an EIP-712 typed signature from the `owner` address in the following format:
+To change a recovery address on behalf of an fid owner, the caller must provide an EIP-712 typed signature from the `owner` address in the following format:

 `ChangeRecoveryAddress(uint256 fid,address from,address to,uint256 nonce,uint256 deadline)`